badaix/snapcast/README.md

 Another web interface running on any device is [snapcast-websockets-ui](https://github.com/derglaus/snapcast-websockets-ui), running entirely in the browser, which needs [websockify](https://github.com/novnc/websockify).
 No configuration needed; features almost all functions; still needs some tuning for the optics.

 A web interface called [HydraPlay](https://github.com/mariolukas/HydraPlay) integrates Snapcast and multiple Mopidy instances.
 It is JavaScript based and uses Angular 7.
 A Snapcast web socket proxy server is needed to connect Snapcast to HydraPlay over web sockets.

+For Windows, there's [Snap.Net](https://github.com/stijnvdb88/snap.net), a control client and player.
+It runs in the tray and lets you adjust client volumes with just a few clicks.
+The player simplifies setting up snapclient to play your music through multiple Windows sound devices simultaneously: pc speakers, hdmi audio, any usb audio devices you may have, etc. Snap.Net also runs on Android, and has limited support for iOS.

 ## Setup of audio players/server